tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/india.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 You must register on the :abbr:`NIC (National Informatics Centre)` e-Invoice portal to get your
 **API credentials**.
-You need these credentials to :ref:`configure your Odoo Accounting app
+You need these credentials to :ref:`configure your CoquiAPPs Accounting app
 <india/e-invoicing-configuration>`.

 #.
 Log in to the `NIC e-Invoice portal <https://einvoice1.gst.gov.in/>`_ by clicking